WorkerFramework/worker-framework/worker-framework/docs/pages/en-us/Architecture.md

 ![Worker Flow](images/flow.png)

-#### Service Location
+#### Servce Location
 The dependency loading mechanism, called servce location, relies on the `util-moduleloader` library which internally uses the [Java ServiceLoader](http://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html).
-To instantiate a service, the class has to have a parameter-less constructor.
+To instantiate a service, the class has to have a parameterless constructor.
 This is why all of the plug-ins use plug-in providers that instantiate the actual plug-in.
 They also need to be advertised using the [ServiceLoader](http://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html) mechanism.
 Implementations of required components have to be packaged with the `worker-core` application to allow service locator to detect and use them.

 When running, application awaits for incoming messages.
 When a message is received, application will instantiate a [Worker](https://pages.github.hpe.com/caf/worker-framework/pages/en-us/apidocs/com/hpe/caf/api/worker/Worker.html) implementation and execute the `doWork` method.